pallavithanikonda/ubiquiti_e2e_automation/README.md

 npx playwright test --project=chromium
 #Runs the tests only on Desktop Chrome.

-npx playwright test example
+npx playwright test login
 #Runs the tests in a specific file.

 npx playwright test --debug
 #Runs the tests in debug mode.

-npx playwright codegen
-#Auto generate tests with Codegen.

-#We suggest that you begin by typing:
+#I suggest that you begin by typing:
 npx playwright test

 ```
-## Tests
+## Features
 - **Login Flow:** Verifies standard and locked-out users.
 - **Purchase Flow:** Sort products, add to cart, and complete a purchase.
 - **UI Tests:** Verifies header and footer.